 The LGBTQ Alumni Society Scholarship empowers student leaders in equality.

 Our scholarship program grants awards of up to $5,000 in stipends and tuition waivers each year to talented OU student leaders who are making a difference for LGBTQ equality.
 In just four years, the LGBTQ Alumni Society has built one of the largest endowed alumni club scholarship funds at the University of Oklahoma.
 But we aren’t stopping now.
-By our five-year anniversary in 2018, we hope to double the endowment to $100,000 so we can support more students than ever before.
-Consider joining our Five-Year Anniversary Campaign by clicking “Contribute” below.
+We hope to double the endowment to $100,000 so we can support more students than ever before.
+Consider joining our Five-Year Anniversary Campaign by clicking “Give” below.